×

 Instruments

-Solo exhibition at OTP Copenhagen (2021)
+Solo exhibition at OTP Copenhagen DK (2021)

 Instruction / for use.
 The object is hollow and its upthrust force can carry and keep a human being fixed under water.
 The frame is attached to the neck and the object, floating in water, will carry the human being below, dead or alive.
 2018